 What is blood flow restriction therapy?

-You can get BFR therapy at all seven Parkview Therapy Services orthopedic physical therapy and Parkview Athletic Rehabilitation locations.
+BFR therapy is available at all seven Parkview Therapy Services orthopedic physical therapy and Parkview Athletic Rehabilitation locations.

 Benefits of blood flow restriction therapy